Shaivarth/thm-writeups/Introductory-Networking.md

 # Introductory Networking
-  Room: Introductory Networking
+  Room: Introductory Networking<br>
-  Difficulty: Easy
+  Difficulty: Easy<br>
-  Category: Network
+  Category: Network<br>
-  Date Started: 14-08-2025
+  Date Started: 14-08-2025<br>
   Link: https://tryhackme.com/room/introtonetworking

 # Purpose
-  I’ve learned networking before, but this room was suggested in a Medium article, so I decided to try it too.
+  I’ve learned networking before, but this room was suggested in a Medium article, so I decided to try it too.<br>
-  Here's the link to the article : https://medium.com/@polygonben/ejpt-a-guide-on-how-to-pass-first-time-f8cec3f79a73
+  Here's the link to the article : https://medium.com/@polygonben/ejpt-a-guide-on-how-to-pass-first-time-f8cec3f79a73<br>

 # Key Learnings
-  Learned about OSI and TCP/IP Models, Process of encapsulation and De-encapsulation, How three-way handshake works, and also learned about some basic tools like : ping, traceroute, WHOIS, Dig.
+  Learned about OSI and TCP/IP Models, Process of encapsulation and De-encapsulation, How three-way handshake works,<br>
+  and also learned about some basic tools like : ping, traceroute, WHOIS, Dig.<br>

 # Tools
   ping :